fish-mouse/Recipe-Analysis/README.md

 P-value: 0.0001

 Since 0.0001 < 0.01, we reject the null hypothesis.
 This suggests that the proportion of highly rated recipes is likely not uniform across cooking time bins — indicating a possible association between cooking time and high average ratings.

 ## Framing a Prediction Problem

-### Problem Identification
+In the current and following section, I will focus on predicting calories of the recipe in a regression problem approach.
+I chose calories as the response variable because this is one of the primary reasons for users in selecting which recipes to cook.
+I will be using RMSE as my metric for the following reasons.
+Firstly, I'm prioritizing how off I'm from the correct value.
+Secondly, I do not want to focus on capturing the overall variance of the dataset as the dataset has skewed data and noise (due to the encompassing of non-food recipes and self-reported nutritional values that may be inaccurate).

+Lastly, the relevant information I know at the time of prediction are `tags`, `minutes`, `n_steps`, `steps`, `n_ingredients`,  `ingredients`, and `average rating`.
+I will both derive and modify select features listed to train the model.

 ## Baseline Model

-### Baseline Model
+In this section, to build the baseline model, I refamiliarize with the distribution of the columns. `Calories`, `n_steps` and `minuest` (in particular) have strong positive skewnees.
+Therefore, I transformed Calories logarithmically to reduce the skewness.
+Following, I select and modified the features as such.
+Firstly, I log transformed minutes using `FunctionTransformer` and `np.log1p`.
+Then I created an interactive term by multiplying `n_steps` and `n_ingredients`.
+The rationale is that the more steps and ingredients there is, the more processed potentially the food becomes, and thus higher calories.
+In total, I have 2 quantitative features.

+I then splitted the dataset into 80% training data and 20% test data.
+After fitting the data, I asked the model to predict both the training and test features.
+The RMSE from training is around 0.890, while the RMSE from testing is around 0.889.
+This suggests that the model generalizes well to unseen data and is not overfitting, since the training and testing errors are nearly identical.

 ## Final Model

-### Final Model

 ## Fairness Analysis

-### Fairness Analysis